 I am married with grown up children and five grandchildren and enjoy swimming, singing, and trips into the countryside in Northumberland and Durham.

 Jacqueline Watson – South West

 I am a member of the chaplaincy team at the Royal Devon and Exeter Hospital Trust.
 I am a bank chaplain and have also volunteered with the team for about five years.
 As well as carrying out pastoral care, I am lead for the Hospital Befriending Service.
-I trained with Humanists UK and with the Healthcare Chaplaincy Faith and Belief Group.
+I trained with Humanists UK and with the Network for Pastoral, Spiritual and Religious Care in Health (NPSRCH) and I am currently a non-religious representative to the NPSRCH.
 I am an accredited Humanist Wedding and Funeral Celebrant.

 I retired from teaching in 2014, having spent 20 years in education, first as a religious education teacher in secondary schools and then as a university lecturer.
 I have a strong interest in spirituality which I describe broadly as the human need to make meaning of our lives.
 I believe it is vital that non-religious people are recognised and valued in healthcare settings and that children and young people learn from Humanism in RE.
 Although retired, I continue to be an Honorary Fellow with the University of Exeter.

 When I retired I was keen to put my academic interest in spirituality into practice by becoming a celebrant and a non-religious pastoral carer.
-I am a confirmed atheist and humanist and believe that non-religious people must be recognised and valued as spiritual people and that humanists are well placed to offer spiritual support.
+As a humanist, I believe that non-religious people must be recognised and valued as spiritual people and that humanists are well placed to offer spiritual support.

 I am married with two grown-up sons, and very lucky to live in a village in mid-Devon where I enjoy walking and being in my garden.